liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

 ### Fix Pack Dependencies [](id=fix-pack-dependencies)

-Some fix packs require other fix packs to be installed first.
-If you attempt to install a fix pack that depends on another fix pack, the patching tool notifies you of this so you can go to the customer portal and obtain the fix pack dependency.
-Once all the necessary fix packs are available in the `patches` folder, the patching tool will install them.
+Some hotfix require a fix pack to be installed first.
+If you attempt to install a hotfix that depends on a fix pack, the Patching Tool notifies you of this so you can go to the customer portal and obtain the hotfix dependency.
+Once all the necessary patches are available in the `patches` folder, the Patching Tool will install them.

 The Patching Tool can also remove patches.